 The DB6NT transverter has more than met my expectations.
 Its power output, image rejection and noise figure are superb.
+I am looking forward to many contacts with the new rig.
 Thanks to VE4MA and K8ZR for reviewing.

-Al Ward W5LUA August 28, 2019
+Al Ward W5LUA January 6, 2019